SUNET/simone/README.md

 ### Dropin

-dropin is a special directory that is monitored by SimOne.
+`dropin` is a special directory that is monitored by SimOne.
 When a new file is discovered extensions are notified and may handle the file in any way they want.
-The dropin directory is located at `/var/simone/dropin`
+The dropin directory location is `/var/simone/dropin`

 ## Debug